refinedev/refine/documentation/docs/api-references/hooks/data/useList.md

 :::
 :::caution

-If needed, `getList` method from the `dataProvider` has to implement default query configurations since `useList` can't work with no config paramaters.
+If needed, `getList` method from the `dataProvider` has to implement default query configurations since `useList` can't work with no configuration   paramaters.

 :::